vsmart-06/stemist-hacks/README.md

 - [ ] Mark the most popular landmarks to give users an idea of where to visit

+- [ ] Tell what the city is famous for as well

 - [ ] Use ChatGPT to generate a bunch of details about the location and use a voice converter to return the output

 - [ ] Provide an option to allow users to explore other places even if they are not at the location